theiagen/tbp-parser/docs/algorithm/technical.md

     This process allows us to make an informed assumption about which reads originated from which target regions, which is important for accurate coverage calculations of individual target regions in the tNGS analysis, since it isolates the reads belonging to each primer.

 Once the `BedRecord` list is finalized, the `reads_by_position` dictionary is used to calculate breadth of coverage.
 The number of positions that has more reads than the number specified by `--min_depth` is divided by the number of positions in the dictionary.
 Average depth is calculated by summing the number of reads at each position and then dividing by the length of the dictionary.
 These coverage statistics are stored in the `BedRecord`'s `"breadth_of_coverage"` and `average_depth` attributes.

+The `BedRecord` list is iterated over and each entry is used to create a `TargetCoverage` object, which contains the coverage information for that specific record.
+If there are multiple `BedRecord` objects associated with the same locus tag, the coverage information is aggregated (the `reads_by_position` dictionary is extended to include all information for all `BedRecord` entries for that locus) and average depth and breadth of coverage are recalculated for the locus as a whole.
+If there is only a single `BedRecord` associated with a locus tag, the previously calculated values are used.
+These results are added to a `LocusCoverage` object for each locus tag.

 If an ERR coverage BED file is provided, the same process is applied to the ERR `BedRecord` list, resulting in breadth of coverage and average depth calculations for the ERR regions.
-These regions are then associated with their corresponding BRR regions based on the gene name and locus tag under `err_coverage`.
+These regions are then associated with their corresponding `TargetCoverage` and `LocusCoverage` objects under the `err_coverage` attribute.

+???+ techdetails "`TargetCoverage`,`LocusCoverage`, and `ERRCoverage` attributes"
+    - `coords`: the genomic coordinates of the coverage record (e.g., (100, 200))
+    - `breadth_of_coverage`: the breadth of coverage for the region
+    - `average_depth`: the average depth of coverage for the region
+    - `valid_deletions`: a list of `Variant` objects with valid deletions that fall within the coverage region

+    The following attributes are not applicable for `ERRCoverage` objects:

+    - `locus_tag`: the locus tag of the gene associated with the coverage record (e.g., "Rv0678")
+    - `gene_name`: the gene name of the gene associated with the coverage record (e.g., "mmpR5")
+    - `err_coverage`: coverage information for ERR regions associated with the target/locus

+A dictionary mapping `locus_tag` to the `LocusCoverage` object is saved, as well as a dictionary mapping `gene_name` to the respective `TargetCoverage` object is also saved.

-### TBProfiler JSON processing
+### 3. TBProfiler JSON parsing

 The input TBProfiler JSON is then parsed.
 Included are examples of the input JSON format, with explanations of the relevant fields for `tbp-parser` and how they are used in the algorithm.